Ketamine Assisted Therapy in Vancouver, WA

 Refuge Counseling & Wellness takes a team approach to KAP.
 Our specialty is therapy, so we partner with the medical team at Journey Clinical to support you with ketamine and all the medical aspects of treatment.

-If you express interest in KAP, we will refer you to Journey Clinical.
+If you express interest in ketamine therapy, we will refer you to Journey Clinical.
 They will go over your medical and psychiatric history with you, provide education on the treatment and determine if you are eligible for KAP.
 If you’re eligible, they’ll develop a custom treatment plan, prescribe your medicine and monitor outcomes.

 Their medical team will teach you how to monitor your vitals and provide all your instructions for your prescription.
 Your prescription is mailed to your home.

-A typical ketamine dosing session lasts between 2-3 hours and takes place in-person at our Vancouver therapy office in Salmon Creek.
+A typical ketamine treatment dosing session lasts between 2-3 hours and takes place in-person at our Vancouver therapy office in Salmon Creek.
 An option for remote or virtual sessions may be considered if appropriate.

 You’ll lie in a comfortable reclined position wearing an eye mask and listening to calm music.
 You’ll bring your Ketamine prescription with you to therapy and take it there with your therapist present.